 The Corporation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-These funds are held by the bond trustee in money market accounts with brokers.
+These funds are held by the bond trustee in money market accounts with brokers and pooled funds invested by the Nebraska State Investment Officer.
 Cash equivalents are restricted for debt service and project construction.

-Note 1: Nature of Operations and Summary of Significant Accounting Policies -Continued
+Note 1: Nature of Operations and Summary of Significant Accounting Policies - Continued